 - The truth is that Jesus leveled the playing field between all of us, refusing to make certain sins worse than others.
 “Let any one of you who is without sin be the first to throw a stone at her.”
 (John 8:7)

-- The truth of the complete forgiveness God offers is that “all are justified freely by his grace through the redemption that came by Christ Jesus.”
+- The truth is that “all are justified freely by his grace through the redemption that came by Christ Jesus.”
 (Romans 3:24)

 - The truth is that when we offer the same grace we’ve received to women facing unplanned pregnancy, it can break the power of shame that is driving them toward abortion.